douglasgscofield/dispersalDiversity/README.md

     source("diversityTests.R")

-An additional source file `plotPairwiseAndGamma.R` is available for plotting pairwise divergence/overlap matrices, and for collecting gamma diversity accumulation information and plotting this.
-Examples can be seen in Figure 4 of Scofield et al. _Am.
-Nat._.
+Additional source files are provided to perform other tasks.
+`plotPairwiseMatrix.R` is available for plotting pairwise divergence/overlap matrices.
+More information is available below.
 This file requires the `pmiDiversity.R` source file to be available within the same directory.
 Then simply

-    source("plotPairwiseAndGamma.R")
+    source("plotPairwiseMatrix.R")

+`gammaAccum.R` is available for collecting gamma diversity accumulation information and plotting this.
+More information is avaialble below.
+This file requires the `pmiDiversity.R` source file to be available within the same directory.
+Then simply

+    source("gammaAccum.R")

 * * *